thatzenbuhler/Currency-Tracker/README.md

 ## Design

 This app is written using [Flutter](https://flutter.dev/), a new multiplatform framework from Google for building applications.
 The program is created entirely using the Dart programming language.
+Because the purpose of the app is to provide accurate, up-to-date exchange rates, it uses the Open Source API [ExchangeRatesApi.io](https://exchangeratesapi.io/) to get data via JSON.

 ## Function